 Additionally, even an unmarried applicant may not qualify if they still have assets that they may sell to pay their bills.
 While an applicant may keep their home and a vehicle, other assets such as rental properties, bank accounts, and other vehicles count against the asset limit.

 For single people, the threshold of assets is $2,000, while the value of assets held by a married couple with one working spouse may not exceed $3,000.
-A skilled attorney could help applicants determine whether they meet income and asset requirements for Gwinnett County SSI eligibility.
+A skilled Social Security disability representative at our firm can help applicants determine whether they meet income and asset requirements for Gwinnett County SSI eligibility.

 Regardless of your specific economic situation, the Social Security Administration maintains strict eligibility requirements for their benefits program.
 All applicants must prove that they have a medical condition that results in an inability to work a full time job, and they must have run out of sellable assets.

 While these requirements may seem straightforward, many cases face delays of months or years while these requirements are addressed and established.
-An attorney could work with you to determine your SSI eligibility in Gwinnett County.
+A lawyer who regularly handles disability claims can work with you to determine your SSI eligibility in Gwinnett County.
 Call our team today to learn more.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).